 List of authorities to be contacted in the event of an Oil Spill

 - Nearest coast station.

-- Harbour and terminal authorities.
+- Harbor and terminal authorities.

-- Ship owners / managers / P & I authorities
+- Ship owners/managers / P & I authorities

-• Approved by the administration – cannot be altered without approval except section 5 + appendices which to be kept updated by owners.
+• Approved by the administration – cannot be altered without approval except section 5 + appendices which are to be kept updated by owners.

 - Use, purpose, and relation to shore-based plan.

 - Reporting requirements –when (position/time) – info required – sample of reports forms provided – who (coastal state/port auth. / Vessels owners, reps., charterers, agents, etc.)

 - Steps to control discharge Operational spill – pipe leak, hull leak & Tank o/flow Spill due to casualty – grounding, collision, fire/explosion, hull failure, excess list and trim (checklist to be provided for each, at least 1 drill every month.
 Info for damage stab. + damage longitudinal stress assessment to be provided.)
 National + local coordination – assist the master in initiating action by the coastal state, local govt., interested parties, if no action to help master to organize response.
 Addition information.
 Information not required by MARPOL but maybe by some coastal state to be kept updated by owners to contain planned review procedures, training and drill, record keeping, and public affairs policy of company.